vertexproject/synapse/CONTRIBUTING.rst

        python -m unittest synapse.tests.your_test_file -v

    If test coverage is desired, you can use the provided testrunner.sh shell script to run a test.
 This script will generate HTML coverage reports and attempt to open those reports using xdg-open.
+This requires the nose and coverage packages to be installed.

    ::